webzakimbo/bcome-read-the-docs-guides/docs/source/the-registry/external-commands.rst

 An external-hook registry method allows for the invoking of an external script, which itself makes use of Bcome's runtime.

-This guides demonstrates the configuration of a simple external hook.
+This guide demonstrates the configuration of a simple external hook.

 Here's our script -